mdadm(8) — Linux manual page

 ddf Use the "Industry Standard" DDF (Disk Data Format)

 format defined by SNIA.
-When creating a DDF array
+DDF is deprecated and there

-a CONTAINER will be created, and normal arrays can
+DDF array a CONTAINER will be created, and normal

 imsm Use the Intel(R) Matrix Storage Manager metadata